Phone 262-835-4885 Like us on Facebook

 Do you sell seeds?

 We do not sell pumpkin seeds for planting in your garden.
-We do sell seasoned pumpkin seeds for you to snack on.

 Why are pumpkins different sizes and shapes?